sayamkanwar/TouchInverseJS/README.md

 If you want to test it, a demo has been included in the repository by the name of `demo.html`.
 You can fire up a python http server to test it: `python -m SimpleHTTPServer 80`.
 Open `http://localhost/demo.html` in your browser and you can see it in action.

+P.S.
+If you change the port due to some reason, you'll have to edit the `window.post_url` variable in `touchinverse.min.js` file.

 ## Issues
 If you encounter any issue, feel free ping me at sayamkanwar616@gmail.com. :)